-Security forces have arrested three Venezuelans who are allegedly members of the Urabeños, suggesting Colombia's most feared drug traffickers may be establishing a permanent presence across the border.
+Security forces have arrested three Venezuelans who are allegedly members of the Gaitanistas, suggesting Colombia’s most feared drug traffickers may be establishing a permanent presence across the border.

 The three were arrested by the Venezuelan National Guard in the border state of Tachira, and stand accused of running kidnapping and extortion operations on behalf of the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC).

 Agents seized weapons and ammunition as well as cell phones and motorbikes from the suspects, reported El Diario de Los Andes.
 Authorities announced they are still searching for two further alleged members of the group.